VIC.GOV.AU | Policy and Advisory Library

 • whose nearest school is not serviced by a free school bus provided under the School Bus Program

-Schools administer applications for the conveyance allowance and must:
+Schools are also responsible for the day-to-day administration of the conveyance allowance, and must:

 • provide to families relevant application forms (refer to Resources tab)